 Becky: ye like wat u want

-Becky: mama wan tee or sum thing else
+Becky: auntie wan tee or sum thing else

 Adam: i could go for some yuantanse